 Tips for staying safe

-HUMANS: numbness of lips, tingling in fingers and toes, dizziness, headache, rash or skin irritation, abdominal pain, diarrhea, and vomiting.
+What are the symptoms of exposure to a harmful algal bloom?People can experience numbness of lips, tingling in fingers and toes, dizziness, headache, rash or skin irritation, abdominal pain, diarrhea, and vomiting.